We are located in the new Gates Dell Complex building next to ACES, GDC 2.702.

 - Complete all CS Entry-Level sequence courses with no grade lower than a “C-”.

-- Complete all CS Entry-Level courses in no more than 2 attempts (including dropped attempts, unless they are done through non-academic procedures)*
+- Complete all CS Entry-Level courses in no more than 2 attempts (dropped courses count as an attempt, unless they are done through non-academic procedures)*

 - Achieve a minimum overall UT GPA of at least 2.0.